The Best Video Editing Software For YouTubers

 It’s professional level software on par with industry standards like Adobe Premier Pro.
 What’s great about Final Cut Pro is that it’s easy to use like iMovie, but comes with advanced features for you to learn and grow with over time.

 You can keyframe and create animations, overlay multiple clips and images, import quality LUTS and get into color grading as well as import text and transition styles.
-In addition, you also get a lot more control over your audio with the ability to reduce or increase the decibel per clip and adjust the EQ.

 Pros: